 As individuals metabolize their fat, they begin to not only weigh less but also occupy much less physical space.
-This loss of volume, especially when rapid, is not responded to by the body.
+This loss of volume, especially when rapid is not responded to by the body.
 In most cases, severe and swift weight loss results in loose skin and fat that literally hangs off the body because the mass upon which it rested has been suddenly removed.

 The aim of body contouring is to rearrange and excise this surplus tissue for both cosmetic and functional purposes.
-Aesthetically speaking, large surface areas of skin hanging off a conversely small frame could be considered just as unsightly as the taut surface of a morbidly obese individual.
+Large surface areas of skin hanging off a conversely small frame could be considered just as unsightly as the taut surface of a morbidly obese individual.
 Daily activity can be hampered by this misshapen body due to frequent chafing between the functional skin and excess skin.
-This can cause significant discomfort and possible skin infections from excessive irritation.
+This condition can cause significant discomfort and possible skin infections from excessive irritation.
 The patient’s hygiene also becomes an issue because of the ease at which moisture is retained between flaps of loose skin; this moisture presents an ideal breeding ground for bacteria.

 Although it is possible to perform a full body lift in one lengthy session, most doctors prefer to break up body contouring surgeries for the safety and comfort of the patient.
-This is an extremely risky surgery and keeping a patient under anesthesia for more than six hours is only going to exacerbate the situation.
+This procedure is an extremely risky surgery and keeping a patient under anesthesia for more than six hours is only going to exacerbate the situation.

 The body contouring procedures are split up into a few of the most common areas operated on: